 We have invested to accelerate the development of a robust business case for government and industry investment.
 We will do this by providing impartial scientific advice, coordinating the development of detailed concept designs, building international linkages, and conducting geological research and economic and customer studies.

 The business case will apply best practice learnings from international low-emission industrial hub projects.
 It will also consider all technology solutions and engage with industry and community stakeholder groups as we navigate the transition pathway to a low-emissions future.

-See the media release for quotes from the different partners.
+See the CSIRO and partners scope NT Hub to lower emissions and boost investment media release for quotes from the different partners.